Submitting to Journals

 The right fit

 New magazines and journals are starting up all the time, looking for fresh words to fill their pages.
 Subscribe to newsletters of writers’ organisations and watch for submission callouts.
 Writing NSW has a free weekly electronic newsletter, Newsbite, with an entire section devoted to opportunities for writers.
 Sign up to our weekly newsletter.
+We also provide a consolidated listing of opportunities and competitions for writers on our website here.

 Research your chosen publication